 The Slabtown Rollers is a group of local Cambria cycling enthusiasts who cycle the beautiful central coast of California.
 The group was founded in 2006 as a group of men, women and youth who wanted to promote the sport of cycling for recreation and transportation and to interact socially and civically as a cycling group.
 As the group grew in numbers, it absorbed the local “ Cambria Killer Bees” cycling group and assumed the Killer Bee’s role in leading and organizing of the Annual Gene Cerise Memorial Country Coast Classic Bike Ride.

-The Slabtown Rollers provide not only the organizational and planning responsibilities of the Country Coast Classic Bike Ride but partners with local sponsors, other organizations, the Lion’s Club of Cambria and the Cambria Community Council to make this annual fund raiser for youth programs a successful event in the community of Cambria.
+The Slabtown Rollers provide not only the organizational and planning responsibilities of the Country Coast Classic Bike Ride but partners with local sponsors, the Lion’s Club of Cambria and other organizations, to make this annual fund raiser for youth programs a successful event in the community of Cambria.

 Individual members of the Slabtown Rollers volunteer to provide an enjoyable and safe cycling experience to all the riders of this event by providing the course preparation and signage, SAG ( support and gear ), phenomenal rest stops, home-baked goods and a great lunch for century riders and post ride barbecue for all who participate.